rik404/APPFLx-doc/endpoint-installation.md

 # Endpoint Installation

-This page describes how to install a [funcX](https://funcx.org) compute endpoint for federated learning (FL) clients on their local computing resources.
+This page describes how to install a [funcX](https://funcx.org) compute endpoint for federated learning (FL) clients on their local computing machines.

+@ShellyRiver: Please make the following line a note.
+Note: funcX endpoint is only supported on linux machine.

 ## Conda Environment

-We highly recommend to create new conda virtual environment and install the required packages for setting funcX endpoint.
+We highly recommend to create a new conda virtual environment to install all the required packages for setting funcX endpoint.

 ```
 $ conda create -n funcx python=3.8
 $ conda activate funcx
 ```

-## Installation
+## Package Installation

-Clone the APPFL+funcX repository, and install required packages.
+Clone our Github repository containing the source code for APPFL+funcX package.
+Specifically, this package handles the local training and the communication with the FL orchestration server on behave of the client.
+Then install all required packages by running the following commands.

 ```
 $ git clone https://github.com/Zilinghan/FL-as-a-Service.git appflx && cd appflx && git checkout funcx